 Culturally Crafty in Seoul

 We thought to ourselves, why not?
 It’s cold and it looks warm in there.
 After all, it’s free.
 Read about my experience about being culturally crafty in Seoul.

-First of all we had had a tea tasting lesson.
-Here a buddhist monk showed us how to warm the green tea leaves over a candle before adding the hot water.
+First of all, we had had a tea tasting lesson.
+Here, a buddhist monk showed us how to warm the green tea leaves over a candle before adding the hot water.
 The smell was amazing and you could feel it in the pit of your stomach.

 Whilst we waited for the leaves to infuse we got to try injeolmi.
 This is a chewy mugwort tteok coated with soybean powder.
 It is made by steaming and pounding rice flour and is really chewy and sweet.
 Following this, we had semi-dried apple slices.